sclsnj/ad-hoc-gas/README.md

  * Looks for a file matching a particular year + name combination
    * If it finds the file, it appends the data to what's already there
    * If if doesn't find the file, it creates it and then adds the data
+ * The fancy heat map is all Google Sheets formulas and conditional formatting -- see Heat Map.md for more info

 __Check ISBNs__
  * Unbound - script can be saved as a standalone file